microsoft/FishStore/tutorial.md

 # Predicated Subset Functions (PSFs)

-A central concept in FishStore is *predicated subset function (PSF)*, which logically groups records withsimilar properties for later retrieval.
+A central concept in FishStore is *predicated subset function (PSF)*, which logically groups records with similar properties for later retrieval.
 Technically, given a data source of records in $R$, a PSF is a function $f: R \rightarrow D$ that maps valid records in $R$, based on a set of *field of interest* in $R$ to a specific value in domain D.

 For example, the field projection function $\Pi_C(r)$ is a valid PSF that maps a record $r$ to the value of its field C. If $r$ does not contain field $C$ or its value for field C is `null`, we have $\Pi_C(r) =$ `null`.

 Given a set of PSFs, a particular record may satisfy (i.e., have a non-`null` value for) serveral of them.
-We call thee the properies of the record.
+We call these the properies of the record.
 Formally, a record $r \in R$ is said to have property $(f, v)$, where $f$ is a PSF mapping $R$ to $D$ and $f(r) = v \in D$.

 PSFs are implemented by users as functions with specific signatures inside dynamic linking libraries.
 For more details, please refer to [this document](examples/lib_examples/README.md) and [PSF library examples](examples/lib_examples).

 # Construct FishStore

-To construct fishstore, user need to specify several template arguments and store parameter.
+To construct fishstore, the user needs to specify several template arguments and store parameters.
 Specifically, a valid FishStore instance is of type:

 ```cpp
 fishstore::core::FishStore<class disk_t, class adaptor_t>;
 ```

 `disk_t` specifies what underlying I/O utilities FishStore will use.
-In our current version, we support two types of them:
+In our current version, we support two types of disks:
-- `fishstore::device::NullDisk` will discard any data spill out of memory, thus no data will be persisted onto disk.
-We use it mainly for test purpose.
+- `fishstore::device::NullDisk` will discard any data that spills out of memory, thus no data will be persisted onto disk.
+We use it mainly for test purposes.

 - `fishstore::device::FileSystemDisk<class handler_t, uint64_t size>` will persist all data to a folder in the file system.
-Tempalte argument `handler_t` indicates what I/O handler FishStore ueses: we currently support a queue I/O handler for Linux/Windows, and a threadPool I/O handler for Windows.
+Template argument `handler_t` indicates what I/O handler FishStore uses: we currently support a queue I/O handler for Linux/Windows, and a threadPool I/O handler for Windows.
 Tempalte argument `size` is the number of bytes FishStore will bundled in each log file.

 `adaptor_t` specifies which parser adaptor FishStore will use.
-A parser adaptor help FishStore work with a specific parser so as to parse raw input text to fields.
+A parser adaptor helps FishStore work with a specific parser so as to parse raw input text to fields.
 For more details about how to implement a parser adaptor, please refer to [this document](examples/adaptor_examples/README.md).

 Below is an example for constructing a FishStore instance: